reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # single month, no groupings and without count work as expected

-    An incidence2 object: 24 x 2
+    An incidence object: 24 x 2
     731 cases from 2020-Jan to 2021-Dec
     interval: 1 month
     cumulative: FALSE